-    Another thing that stands out are unrealistic enormous discounts for basic products, for example; everyday items with its original price of 200 $ going 95% discount to come to its regular price.
-It confuses users and can make them feel rather cheated on.
+Another thing that stands out is unrealistic enormous discounts for basic products, for example; everyday items with their original price of 200 $ going 95% discount to come to its regular price.
+It confuses users and can make them feel rather cheated.

-All in all, Wish is a funny ride that generally has some perks.
-It allows people from every continent and socio-economic status to connect through eCommerce which is a bonus itself.
+All in all, Wish is a fun ride that generally has some perks.
+It allows people from every continent and socio-economic status to connect through eCommerce which is a bonus in itself.
 However, this case study has directed attention to their questionable UX tactics we can`t get on board with.
 And the Wish app is no exception.
-Many eCommerce platforms use this kind of “grey area” practises in thirst for income.
-For a credible brand, legitimate and well founded strategies are the only way to get a trustworthy environment.
-Good example are natural, legit user reviews Wish uses to confirm the quality of the products and increase trust in its brand and sellers.
-Implementing more similar methods would make a difference in overall perspective of this eCommerce platform.
+Many eCommerce platforms use this kind of “grey area” practice in thirst for income.
+For a credible brand, legitimate and well-founded strategies are the only way to get a trustworthy environment.
+Good examples are natural, legit user reviews Wish uses to confirm the quality of the products and increase trust in its brand and sellers.
+Implementing more similar methods would make a difference in the overall perspective of this eCommerce platform.

 Want to make the best of your eCommerce?
 Let us help you!